ccxt/ccxt/wiki/Manual.md

 ### OperationFailed
 <a name="NetworkError" id="NetworkError"></a>

-An `OperationFailed` happens when user sends **correctly constructed & valid request** to exchange, but something temporary problem might be happening during process.
-In such temporary fail cases, you can just wait some time (from milliseconds to minutes) and then retrying can succeed:
+An `OperationFailed` happens when user sends **correctly constructed & valid request** to exchange, but an non-deterministic problem occurred.
+In suchcases, you might consider retrying after some time.
-- Rate Limit exceeded
-- exchange might be having a maintenance
+- maintenance ongoing
 - internet/network connectivitiy issues
-- temporary ban (except "location ban" which is not a "temporary error")
 - DDoS protections
 - "Server busy, try again"...

 Such network-related exceptions are time-dependent and re-trying the request later might be enough, but if the error still happens, then it may indicate some persistent problem with the exchange or with your connection.

 `OperationFailed` has the following sub-types: `RequestTimeout`,`DDoSProtection` (includes sub-type `RateLimitExceeded`),  `ExchangeNotAvailable`, `InvalidNonce`.